gpb01/SerialCmd/ReadMe.md

-This library enables you to to tokenize and parse commands received over a phisical/software serial port or from a memory buffer ('C' string).
+Another library to enables you to to tokenize and parse commands received over a phisical/software serial port or from a memory buffer ('C' string).
 Based on the "SerialCommand" library originally written by Steven Cogswell on 2011 and after modified by Stefan Rado on 2012.

+&nbsp;&nbsp;&nbsp;• © 2022 Guglielmo Braguglia<br>
+&nbsp;&nbsp;&nbsp;• © 2012 Stefan Rado<br>
+&nbsp;&nbsp;&nbsp;• © 2011 Steven Cogswell

 Virtually all Arduino boards have a serial connection, normally via USB, that is very convenient and simple to use, so it would be very convenient to simply be able to send commands (*and possibly the parameters associated with them*) on it to make Arduino perform specific functions, such as turning on and off a LED or relay, positioning a servo, adjusting the speed of a motor, and so on.